Enhance your exotic pets’ health with CBD oil—a natural boost for their well-being. Discover the benefits of CBD oil for exotic pets.

 There is a vast array of products on the market for pets and animals (look what I found).

-If you believe that CBD is the right treatment for your exotic, you need to contact your vet.
+If you believe CBD is the right treatment for your exotic, contact your vet.

-But the suggested starting dose is always going to be the very smallest dose based on size, species, and condition.
+However, the suggested starting dose will always be the very smallest based on size, species, and condition.

 Ideally, begin at 0.1 mg per the amount of body weight for each day for reptiles.

-You should keep that dose for an entire week before you bump the dose up.
+You should keep that dose for a week before you bump the dose up.

 If there is no improvement or you don’t see the desired effect, then you should increase the amount from that point.